oldmartijntje/CodeDungeon/README.md

 - [Credits](#credits)
 ## Installation

-First of all you need to <a href='https://www.python.org/downloads/'>install Python</a>, It works with <a href='https://www.python.org/downloads/release/python-3101/'>Python 3.10.1</a>, I don't know about other versions.
+First of all you need to <a href='https://www.python.org/downloads/'>install Python</a>, It works with <a href='https://www.python.org/downloads/release/python-3101/'>Python 3.10.1+ </a>Earlier versions won't work.
 >Make sure that when you are installing python you enable this:
 >
 >![checkButton](sprites/readme/readmePython.png)